MEET RUTH HOGAN...

-Ruth Hogan was born in Bedford, in the house where her parents still live.
-As a child she read everything she could lay her hands on: her favourite reads were The Moomintrolls, The Lion, The Witch and The Wardrobe, the back of cereal packets, and gravestones.
+As a child I read everything I could lay my hands on.
+Luckily, my mum worked in a bookshop.
+My favourite reads were The Moomintrolls, A Hundred Million Francs, The Lion, The Witch and The Wardrobe, and the back of cereal packets, and gravestones.

 I passed enough A levels to get a place at Goldsmiths College, University of London, to study English and Drama.
 It was brilliant and I loved it.

 And then I got a proper job.

 I worked for ten years in a senior local government position: a square peg in round hole, but it paid the bills and mortgage.

 In my early thirties I had a car accident which left me unable to work full-time and convinced me to start writing seriously.

 It was all going well, but then in 2012 I got Cancer, which was bloody inconvenient but precipitated an exciting hair journey from bald to a peroxide blonde Annie Lennox crop.
 When chemo kept me up all night I passed the time writing and the eventual result was The Keeper Of Lost Things.

 I live in a chaotic Victorian house with an assortment of rescue dogs and my long-suffering partner.
 I am a magpie; always collecting treasures (or 'junk' depending on your point of view) and a huge John Betjeman fan.

 My favourite word is' antimacassar' and I still like reading gravestones.